 The main issue with the refactoring tools is the relative anonymity of its usefulness.
 These functionalities are not know from all developers and some useful functions are used by a very limited set of coders.

-Can we win money if we create such tool ?
+Can we win money if we create such a tool?

-There is a market and customers, therefore yes; we can win money.
-However it is incredibly difficult.
+There are a market and customers, therefore yes; we can win money.
+However, it is incredibly difficult.
 The developer tool market is an incredibly pressured market :